 - a) owns the training facilities, or - b) if it does not own the training facilities, must provide a written contract with the owner(s) of the training facilities it will use.
-This contract must guarantee the use of the training facilities by all teams of the licence applicant, taking into account its youth development programme, during the licence season.
+This contract must guarantee the use of the the licence applicant's teams, taking into account its youth development programme, during the licence season.